FourjsGenero/ex_320_RESTful_Framework/README.md

         fglrestful -o ws_client officestore.json

 A demo client application, restClient3, is provided to illustrate how to use the generated client API code.
-Simple start the server in standalone mode(w/o GAS); then, execute the restClient3 application.
+Simply start the server in standalone mode(w/o GAS); then, execute the restClient3 application.